-United States v.
-Reyes-Ramirez, the Eighth Circuit affirmed the district court's application of the 3-level adjustment in a drug conspiracy case on grounds that the defendant acted as a supervisor or manager by, among other things, being the "key link" between the source and the distributors.
+the 3-level adjustment in a drug conspiracy case on grounds that the defendant acted as a supervisor or manager by, among other things, being the "key link" between the source and the distributors.

 The Commentary to §3B1.1 notes that, with respect to smaller criminal activities that involve fewer than five participants or are not otherwise extensive, "the distinction between organization and leadership, and that of management or supervision, is of less significance than in larger enterprises that tend to have clearly delineated divisions of responsibility."
 Accordingly, §3B1.1(c) is inclusive and calls for the same 2-level adjustment regardless of the specific aggravating role held by the defendant.
-Nonetheless,
+Nonetheless, the Ninth Circuit has declined to apply the 2-level adjustment unless there is an additional showing that the defendant had "control over others."

-916 F.3d 1146, 1147-48 (8th Cir.
-2019); see also Wolf, 860 F.3d at 198 (defendant played managerial role in mortgage fraud scheme because of involvement in "drawing up compensation agreements and deciding on a property's gross price, selecting floor plans, ... recruiting new participants in the conspiracy, and controlling which documents would and would not be submitted to the lender"); United States v.
+F.3d 1146, 1147-48 (8th Cir.
+2019) (quoting United States v.
+Pierce, 907 F.2d 56, 57 (8th Cir.
+1990)); see also Wolf, 860 F.3d at 198 (defendant played managerial role in mortgage fraud scheme because of involvement in "drawing up compensation agreements and deciding on a property's gross price, selecting floor plans, . . . recruiting new participants in the conspiracy, and controlling which documents would and would not be submitted to the lender"); United States v.
 Hawkins, 866 F.3d 344, 348 (5th Cir.
 2017) (affirming application of §3B1.1 when defendant "directed and recruited a number of subordinates, who executed drug deals, picked up payments, acted as enforcers, and transported drugs belonging to her and her co-conspirators"); United States v.
 Ranjel, 872 F.3d 815, 820 (7th Cir.
-2017) (enhancement appropriate when "evidence established that [the defendant] directed one coconspirator to hold drugs, another coconspirator to sell drugs, and a third coconspirator to deliver cocaine to various retailers, collect payment, and deliver the money to him"); United States v.
-Collins, 715 F.3d 1032, 1039 (7th Cir.
-2013) (concluding that the defendant was a "manager or supervisor" when he recruited a participant, fronted him kilos of cocaine, told him how much to sell the product for, and "verified [his] drug-dealing procedures").
-But see United States v.
+2017) (enhancement appropriate when "evidence established that [the defendant] directed one coconspirator to hold drugs, another coconspirator to sell drugs, and a third coconspirator to deliver cocaine to various retailers, collect payment, and deliver the money to him").
+But see Johnson, 64 F.4th at 1352-53 (reversing enhancement where there was insufficient evidence that the defendant controlled other co-defendants and participants): United States v.
 Collins, 877 F.3d 362, 367-68 (7th Cir.
-2017) ("[M]erely directing an interested buyer to a dealer is not sufficient for a § 3B1.1 adjustment."; "[A] criminal who operates on his own, not as part of any organization, need not receive the enhancement because of an isolated incident like [a] request to [another person] to cover for him on one sale ....
+2017) ("[M]erely directing an interested buyer to a dealer is not sufficient for a §3B1.1 adjustment."; "[A] criminal who operates on his own, not as part of any organization, need not receive the enhancement because of an isolated incident like [a] request to [another person] to cover for him on one sale . . . .
 One doctor may cover one patient for another, or one lawyer may cover one case for another, without turning one into a supervisor of the other.").